xerinox/nvim-config/README.md

-My dotfiles, meant to be used with gnu stow
+My dotfiles, meant to be used with gnu stow.